Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Resourced/README.md

 #### 4. Convert the Kerberos ticket

 The Kerberos service ticket generated by Rubeus was exported in Base64-encoded `.kirbi` format.
-The ticket was first decoded back into its original `.kirbi` format and then converted into `.ccache` format using Impacket's `ticketConverter`.
+The ticket was first decoded back into its original `.kirbi` binary format and then converted into `.ccache` format using Impacket's `ticketConverter`.
 ```
 base64 -d ticket.kirbi.encoded > ticket.kirbi
 ```